Skip to main content

 Phosphatidylserine and caffeine do not directly interact at the receptor level, but they push your physiology in opposite directions.
 Caffeine raises cortisol; phosphatidylserine softens the cortisol spike.
 If you drink large amounts of caffeine after noon, you may need higher doses of PS to feel a benefit, or simply move your last coffee earlier in the day.

-Living in Philly, especially around Fishtown, Center City, or Northern Liberties, often means a long workday, a SEPTA commute, and unpredictable noise.
+Living in Philly, particularly around Fishtown, Center City, or Northern Liberties, often means a long workday, a SEPTA commute, and unpredictable noise.
 That keeps the stress system primed late into the evening.
-Phosphatidylserine is one piece of the puzzle, paired with light hygiene and an earlier dinner, that I lean on for local high performers.
+Phosphatidylserine is one piece of the puzzle, paired with light hygiene and an earlier dinner, that I lean on for busy local patients.

 Phosphatidylserine is working when you notice a calmer evening transition, fewer 2 AM wake-ups, and a more level mood across the day.
 If you wear an Oura, Apple Watch, or Whoop, deep sleep and HRV (heart rate variability, a measure of recovery) often nudge up over 4 to 6 weeks.
 If your data and symptoms have not moved by 8 weeks, we re-evaluate the strategy.